 In such situations, the emotional damage is rarely caused by the disorder itself.
 Usually the damage is caused by the rejection and social stigmas associated with the disorder remaining undiagnosed and/or untreated and/or misunderstood.

 For example, in my own case I’ve had ADD my entire life and remained undiagnosed until I was 40.
 As a child, I suffered a great deal of rejection from my parents and teachers with words like “Why can’t you behave yourself and pay attention like all the other kids?” as well as bullying from the kids who modeled their attitudes towards me after our teachers.
-My own addiction sprang from this type of rejection as well as other factors.
+My own addiction was greatly compounded by this type of rejection as well as other factors.

 So what is the result of such damage?
 The primary one is emotional pain, followed by depression and anger.